-Josh Gesick is part of the Integrated Applications Center and is a chemical/systems engineer with over 15 years of experience developing, evaluating, validating, executing, and managing complex, technically challenging projects in the United States and internationally.
-He has spent the majority of his career leading technology development projects or acting as a senior advisor providing credible data and analysis to inform strategic decisions.
-Currently, Josh leads technical and economic due diligence for bio-product and renewable energy investment opportunities for the U.S. Department of Energy.
+Josh Gesick is a chemical/systems engineer with more than 15 years of experience developing, evaluating, validating, and executing complex, technically challenging projects in the United States and internationally.
+He has spent the majority of his career leading technology development projects and providing credible data and analysis to inform strategic decisions that support portfolio management.

 Developing new technologies from concept to commercial application